Robert Golden’s opening talk for Art Youth and A Shared Peace

 and the tragic consequences of their actions…

-those who only seek to line their pockets rather than to serve the people.
+and those politicians who only seek to line their pockets

 And then there are us,